Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Key Rules Travelers Must Follow

-• Alcohol is permitted only on private resort islands and licensed liveaboards.
+• Alcohol can only be served in private resort islands and licensed liveaboards.

 6. Overpacking or Underpacking